neondatabase/website/content/docs/introduction/high-availability.md

 In this architecture:

 - **Storage Controller**: The Storage Controller monitors Pageservers through a heartbeat mechanism.
 When a Pageserver fails, the Storage Controller detects this failure and triggers the automatic failover process.
-- **Automatic failover**: Once the failure is detected, the Storage Controller reassigns the project to a healthy Pageserver, which uses the WAL stream from teh Safekeepers to reconstruct the state of the database.
+- **Automatic failover**: Once the failure is detected, the Storage Controller reassigns the project to a healthy Pageserver, which uses the WAL stream from the Safekeepers to reconstruct the state of the database.
 This failover is typically fast and happens without manual intervention.

 #### Sample failover